seralexeev/sqlc-typescript/README.md

 - PostgreSQL only (for now)
 - Queries must be statically analyzable (no dynamic SQL) which is good and bad at the same time
-- All queries must use the `/*sql*/` tag until TypeScript supports generic template literals
+- All queries must be called using `sqlc` function until TypeScript supports generic template literals

 ## 🙏 Credits